 4.3.
 Digital image correlation (DIC)

 Digital image correlation (DIC) is a 3D full-field, optical non-contact method to analyze the stress and strain of materials.
 This method compares images taken of the material before and after loading, so called reference and deformed images, respectively [40].
 This technique uses a speckle pattern on the surface of material to increase the image's contrast.
 This method is also called digital speckle photography which is based on the computerization of the speckle pattern method by photographing a material exposed to white light in which the surface has a random speckle pattern to measure the displacement field and strain.
 A high-resolution camera captured the speckle pattern before and after the in-plane deformation to obtain a high-accuracy displacement field [41][42].
 Various studies are utilized the DIC technique.
 Some studies employed this technique to obtain the stress intensity in polymeric materials such as PMMA [43].
-Also, this system is used in some studies to assess the Poisson's ratio of the cellular structures [1], [44] and also in biomedical research, such as crack growth in the bone [45] or mechanical properties of the cortical bone [46].
-In aerospace engineering, it is performed to obtain strain and displacement filed in the crack growth length in the parts [47] or strain fields in carbon-epoxy composite plates [48].
+Also, this system is used in some studies to assess Poisson's ratio of the cellular structures [1], [44] and also in biomedical research, such as crack growth in the bone [45] or mechanical properties of the cortical bone [46].
+In aerospace engineering, it is performed to obtain strains and displacements in the crack growth length in the parts [47] or strain fields in carbon-epoxy composite plates [48].

 In this study, the DIC technique was used to obtain Poisson's ratio by recording a speckle pattern on the surface of the bone-inspired cellular structure, as shown in Fig.9a.
 The speckle pattern on the surface of the structure generated by scattering white paint.
-A compression test is conducted at a displacement rate of 5 mm/min and images are captured every second during the experimental procedure.
+A compression test was conducted at a displacement rate of 5 mm/min and images were captured every second during the experimental procedure.
 All of the captured images imported in digital image analysis software GOM correlate.
-In this software, local deformations are calculated based on detecting the spackle pattern in two consecutive images.
+In this software, local deformations were calculated based on detecting the spackle pattern in two consecutive images.